Somethin' Nasty

 Somethin' Nasty is the seventh studio album by American rapper Uncle Luke.
 It was released on March 13, 2001 through Luke Records/Koch Entertainment Label Alliance.
 Production was handled by Darren “DJ Spin” Rudnick, Mr. Mixx, Daz Dillinger, Gorilla Tek, and Luke himself.
 It features guest appearances from Sporty G, Pitbull, Jiggie Gee, Daz Dillinger, No Love, Cam'ron, Kurupt, Lil Zane, Snoop Dogg, HonoRebel, Shelly Diva, Sciryl, Kid Capri, DJ Kizzy Rock and DJ Smurf.
 The album peaked at #149 on the Billboard 200, #36 on the Top R&B/Hip-Hop Albums and #6 on the Independent Albums.
+This album features the debut of Pitbull, who appears on "Roll Wit Luke", "Suck This Dick", and "Lollipop".